warmans/cv/CV.md

 * **Email:** stefan.warman [at] gmail.com
 * **Github:** warmans

-> After graduating from Bournemouth University in 2009 I started work as a web developer in a small
+> **tl;dr:** After graduating from Bournemouth University in 2009 I started work as a web developer in a small
 > Dorset-based company.
 I worked primarily on LAMP stack applications for around 3 years but the job
 > lacked excitement and challenge so I moved to a backup software startup writing web services and marketing sites
 > for about a year.
 This was an experience but not a sustainable lifestyle so before long I moved to an ad tech
 > (SSP) company called Switch Concepts.
 Switch was a relatively enjoyable place to work but I didn't see much
-> of a future there so I decided to try something new.
-At that point (mid 2015) I moved to Berlin to work on the demand side for a DSP called Travel Audience.
+> of a future there and wanted to move away from PHP so at that point (mid 2015) I switch to Go and moved to Berlin to work on for a DSP called Travel Audience.
+After a year or so at Travel Audience I decided I didn't really enjoy the travel industry and wanted a change from adtech so I moved to fintech company Fraugster to bootstrap their front-end application and have been there since.
+>
+> **In Detail:**
 >
 > At Switch I worked in the majority of the technical departments contributing to core adserving products,
 > big data systems, infrastructure and R&D of new products/services.
 In doing so I have learned a lot about